rifqifarhansyah/GIK-SimpleInstructionMultipleData/README.md

 <a name="general-information"></a>

 ## General Information
-An simple program that utilize the `SIMD` concept to accelerate the search process.
+A simple program that utilize the `SIMD` concept to accelerate the search process.
 This program will prove that the `SIMD` concept is faster than the normal search process (`scalar`).
 The parameter of the comparison is the `time` that is needed to search the query.
-The result is gained by using device with `11th Gen Intel(R) COre(TM) i7-1165G7 @ 2.80GHz` processor and `8192MB` RAM.
+The result of the program is gained by using device with `11th Gen Intel(R) COre(TM) i7-1165G7 @ 2.80GHz` processor and `8192MB` RAM.

 <a name="creator-information"></a>